FirebaseExtended/firebase-arduino/serial_protocol.md

 #Protocol:
 During the first use, or when the chiplet changes environments a “NETWORK” call is expected to initialize the wifi parameters.

-Every time a serial connection is established we will expect a “INIT” call after which any subsequent calls can be made, until the connection is closed.
+Every time a serial connection is established we will expect a “BEGIN” call after which any subsequent calls can be made, until the connection is closed.

 In the following examples we use $ to represent variables.
 For example $Host represents your firebase host.